egoisticdesire/screen_rotation/README.md

 _Landscape mode_: `Ctrl + Win + Alt + ArrowUp`\
 _Portrait mode_: `Ctrl + Win + Alt + ArrowDown`\
 \
-_<small>
-Other versions of similar applications that I could find on the Internet had different disadvantages for me.
-This became the reason to write my decision.
+_Other versions of similar applications that I could find on the Internet had different disadvantages for me.
+This became the reason to write my decision._
-</small>_